Strategic Transportation Investments (STI/SPOT)

 SPOT 7.0

 SPOT 7.0 began in the fall of 2022 and we are currently in the submittal window for new projects.
 Two projects submitted for SPOT 6.0 were selected to be carryover projects for SPOT 7.0: an upgrade of NC 24 to a superstreet and the intersection of NC 24 and NC 58 to an interchange in Cedar Point, and a bundle of intersection improvements along Bridges St. in Morehead City.
+At the end of October 2023, DERPO submitted over 60 new transportation projects to be scored by NCDOT.
+We will next approve a local input points methodology, expected at the March TCC/TAC meetings.
+We will receive these scores around the end of May 2024.
 Check back here for more updates.

 SPOT 6.0 was canceled in the fall of 2021 due to a lack of funding for new projects.
-There is currently a gap of approximately $3bn to construct all projects currently listed on the State Transportation Improvement Plan (STIP).
-This gap was formerly around $8bn but beginning in FY 2023, there will be additional revenues set aside from the state sales tax for transportation needs.
-The 2024-33 STIP will be created by using the existing STIP, with some projects formally funded for construction being reprioritized in SPOT 7.0.
-Additionally, DERPO and other planning organizations have the opportunity to swap projects on a $ for $ basis in accordance with local transportation priorities.
+There was currently gap of approximately $3bn to construct all projects listed on the prior State Transportation Improvement Plan (STIP).
+This gap was formerly around $8bn but beginning in FY 2023, additional revenues were set aside from the state sales tax for transportation needs.
+The 2024-33 STIP was created by using the existing STIP, with some projects formerly funded for construction being reprioritized in SPOT 7.0.
+Additionally, DERPO and other planning organizations had the opportunity to swap projects on a $ for $ basis in accordance with local transportation priorities, but ultimately chose not to.
+The 2024-2033 STIP was adopted by the N.C.
+Board of Transportation in June 2023.

 CONTACT